yahaveliyahu/StreamBridge-Android/README.md

 ## Security

-StreamBridge is designed with security in mind.
+StreamBridge is designed with strong security principles.

-## Cryptography
+### Transport Security

-- All communication is encrypted using **TLS**
+All communication occurs over **HTTPS and WSS** and encrypted using **TLS**.

+This ensures:

+- encrypted communication
+- message integrity
+- protection from man-in-the-middle attacks

+### Authentication

+Authentication is performed using **ECDSA**

+### Key exchange

-- Key exchange is performed using **ECDHE**
+Key exchange is performed using **ECDHE**

-- Authentication is performed using **ECDSA**
+### Data Encryption

-- Messages and data are protected with **AES-256-GCM**
+Sensitive data is protected with **AES-256-GCM**, providing:

+- strong encryption
+- authenticated encryption
+- tamper protection

+### Pairing model

-- Pairing model: **TOFU (Trust On First Use)**
+StreamBridge uses **TOFU (Trust On First Use)**.

+This means:

-On first connection the PC receives the phone's self-signed certificate and pins it locally Every subsequent connection verifies against the pinned certificate — a rogue device on the network cannot impersonate the phone
+- On first connection the PC receives the phone's self-signed certificate and pins it locally
+- Every subsequent connection verifies against the pinned certificate — a rogue device on the network cannot impersonate the phone
-Pairing is initiated either by scanning a QR code or via an Auto-Discover prompt that requires explicit acceptance on the phone
+- Pairing is initiated either by scanning a QR code or via an Auto-Discover prompt that requires explicit acceptance on the phone
+- This model is similar to how **SSH** works.

 ---